Balking pattern

 The balking pattern is a software design pattern that only executes an action on an object when the object is in a particular state.
 For example, if an object reads ZIP files and a calling method invokes a get method on the object when the ZIP file is not open, the object would "balk" at the request.
 In the Java programming language, for example, an IllegalStateException might be thrown under these circumstances.
+In C# it would be InvalidOperationException.

 There are some specialists in this field who consider balking more of an anti-pattern than a design pattern.
 If an object cannot support its API, it should either limit the API so that the offending call is not available, or so that the call can be made without limitation.
 It should: